dvernooy/dvernooy.github.io/_embedded/06-heart_rate.md

 To measure the timing between heartbeats, I had a choice of whether to do an interrupt driven timing scheme, or a polling-based scheme.
 I opted for a polling based scheme simply because I was really early in understanding how all of this was going to work and I found it to be the most flexible way of dealing with some of the tricky bits (below) that arose.
 In hindsight, it would be fun to convert to an interrupt-driven approach.

 Every time through the master polling loop, I took an analog to digital converter (ADC) measurement and compared it to a threshold value.
 If it was above the threshold, I had a hit.
-In order to turn this into a time measurement (and eventually a beats-per-minute (bpm)rate), I used the polling loop counter (whose counter variable was "H"), which I calibrated offline by feeding my software a fake heartbeat signal from a function generator that simulated a range of heartbeats from 30bpm to 200bpm, and figured out the calibration constant corresponding to one pass through the loop.
+In order to turn this into a time measurement (and eventually a beats-per-minute (bpm)rate), I used the polling loop counter (whose counter variable was $$H$$), which I calibrated offline by feeding my software a fake heartbeat signal from a function generator that simulated a range of heartbeats from 30bpm to 200bpm, and figured out the calibration constant corresponding to one pass through the loop.
 The polling loop was 1.61ms long, so it would be 1245 polling loops for a heart rate of 30bpm and ~ 185 polling loops for 200bpm.
 If you read the code, that is where the factor 37312 comes from.
 So how did I get such a long polling loop time, and, more importantly, since it is really the master timer, not have it change from loop to loop?
 More on this later.

 There were actually a number of practical tricky bits to deal with to make this algorithm robust.
 I'll explain how I dealt with them one by one, but it is probably best to start with a timing diagram/sketch.